variantstudios/greeleydowntown.com/_directory/consider-it-there--inc.md

 service_categories:
   - mail-and-print
 Contact_Name: Kathy Sutton
-Contact_Email: info@citpen.com
+Contact_Email: contact@citdirectmail.com
 Logo_image_path: /assets/images/directory/cit.png
 ---

 Come check out Consider It There for your Design, Printing & Mailing needs.
 Our mailing services are 2 fold- for your advertising needs with direct mail and also packaging and shipping with FedEx and the USPS.
 We are a quick stop for your color & black & white copies and printing needs.
-If you need design work for a NEW logo or a business card, flyer, or brochure, we can help you out!
-We would love to meet you!
-See you soon -Kathy, Gary and Howie (our shop cat!)
+If you need design work for a NEW logo or a business card, flyer, or brochure, we can help you out\!
+We would love to meet you\!
+See you soon -Kathy, Gary and Howie (our shop cat\!)